MORE than a dozen people from across the county have been honoured in celebration of the Queen’s birthday.

 “It’s lovely to be honoured in the birthday honours,” Prof Casselton said.

-“The Royal Society is concerned with sponsoring science, making sure the UK and the Government is fully aware of the importance of science and that financing science is important for the future of our economy.”
+“The Royal Society is concerned with sponsoring science, making sure the UK and the Government is fully aware of the importance of science and that financing science is important for the future of

 Also honoured was Prof Ann Buchanan, whose contribution to social science research was recognised with an MBE.